Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

 Casual Dining vs Fine Dining Restaurants

 First, let’s determine which type of restaurant you run.
-There are typically two types.
-Which one do you run?
+Which one are you?

 Casual Dining Restaurant

-These types of establishments are more focused on ambiance and menu variations, but the food is brought out quickly and the customers typically only stay up to 30 minutes.
+These types of establishments are focused on ambiance and menu variations, the food is brought out quickly and the customers typically stay up to 30 minutes.
 Examples of these places are Panera Bread, Noodles & Company, Zoe’s Kitchen, etc.

-Chairs — Casual restaurants typically have chairs that are easy to clean, as they expect customers to come in and out pretty quickly.
+Chairs — Casual restaurants typically have chairs that are easy to clean, as they expect customers to come and go pretty quickly.

-Look for stools — that are easy to clean like all wood, upholstery such as vinyl is easy to wipe down, and all metal or a combination of metal and wood.
+Look for stools that are easy to clean with wood seats or upholstery such as vinyl that is easy to wipe down.

 Fine Dining Restaurant

-Fine Dining creates more of an experience for the customer and includes fancy cutlery, expensive wine, and chef prepared meals.
-Typically customers stay an hour to 2-hours.
-Examples of these places are Ruth’s Chris, The Capital Grille, Olive Garden, etc.
+Fine Dining creates more of an experience for the customer and includes fancy cutlery, expensive wine, and chef-prepared meals.
+Customers stay 1-2 hours.
+Examples of these places are Ruth’s Chris, The Capital Grille, and Olive Garden.

 Chairs — Fine dining restaurants have chairs that focus on comfort to keep the customer there for longer so they can order more wine and dessert.

-Look for stools — that have enough padding to where it doesn’t feel like you’re sinking into the chair, have fully upholstered backs, and include Crypton performance fabric or leather.
-Both are very durable, but Crypton performance fabric feels warmer to sit on than leather.
+Look for stools that have padded seats and potentially fully upholstered backs.
+Include Crypton performance fabric or leather.
+Both materials are very durable, but Crypton performance fabric feels warmer to sit on than leather.
 It depends on the room temperature in your establishment and the look you’re going for.
 Vinyl is also good.
 Make sure to find vinyl that has texturing so it has a rich look.

 What to Keep in Mind When Purchasing Commercial Bar Stools